tommatti99/cryptography_cli_rs/README.md

 Its an CLI i'm working in to learn about cryptography.

+I implemented the algorithms by hand...
+NO LIBS

 The supported algoritms until now are: